hyz-courses/CISC3023-Machine-Learning-Notes/05_Decision_Tree_Learning.md

 # 5.1 Introduction
-## 5.1.0 Properties of DT Learning & DT
+## 5.1.1 Properties of DT Learning & DT
 - [i] Decision Tree Learning is:
-- A method for inductive inference.
+	- A method for inductive inference 归纳推理.
 	- A method for approximating discrete-valued functions.
 		- Robust to noisy data.
 		- Can learn disjunctive expressions.
 	- The learned function is represented by a *decision tree*.
 		- which also could be represented as *sets of if-then rules*.
 ### A sample decision tree
 ```mermaid
 flowchart TD